Texas: State government

 Texas has a plural executive branch system limiting the power of the governor, which is a weak executive compared to some other states.
-Except for the secretary of state, voters elect executive officers independently; thus candidates are directly answerable to the public, not the governor.
+Except for the secretary of state, voters elect executive officers independently; candidates are directly answerable to the public, not the governor.
 This election system has led to some executive branches split between parties and reduced the ability of the governor to carry out a program.
 When Republican president George W. Bush served as Texas's governor, the state had a Democratic lieutenant governor, Bob Bullock.
 The executive branch positions consist of the governor, lieutenant governor, comptroller of public accounts, land commissioner, attorney general, agriculture commissioner, the three-member Texas Railroad Commission, the State Board of Education, and the secretary of state.

 The bicameral Texas Legislature consists of the House of Representatives, with 150 members, and a Senate, with 31 members.
 The Speaker of the House leads the House, and the lieutenant governor, the Senate.
 The Legislature meets in regular session biennially for just over a hundred days, but the governor can call for special sessions as often as desired (notably, the Legislature cannot call itself into session).
 The state's fiscal year begins September 1.

 The judiciary of Texas is among the most complex in the United States, with many layers and overlapping jurisdictions.
 Texas has two courts of last resort: the Texas Supreme Court, for civil cases, and the Texas Court of Criminal Appeals.
 Except for some municipal benches, partisan elections select judges at all levels of the judiciary; the governor fills vacancies by appointment.
 Texas is notable for its use of capital punishment, having led the country in executions since capital punishment was reinstated in the Gregg v.
-Georgia case (see Capital punishment in Texas).
+Georgia case.

 The Texas Ranger Division of the Texas Department of Public Safety is a law enforcement agency with statewide jurisdiction.
 Over the years, the Texas Rangers have investigated crimes ranging from murder to political corruption.
-They have acted as riot police and as detectives, protected the Texas governor, tracked down fugitives, and functioned as a paramilitary force both for the republic and for the state.
+They have acted as riot police and as detectives, protected the Texas governor, tracked down fugitives, and functioned as a paramilitary force.
 The Texas Rangers were unofficially created by Stephen F. Austin in 1823 and formally constituted in 1835.
 The Rangers were integral to several important events of Texas history and some of the best-known criminal cases in the history of the Old West.

 The Texas constitution defines the responsibilities of county governments, which serve as agents of the state.
-What are called commissioners court and court judges are elected to serve as the administrative arm.
+Commissioners court and court judges are elected to serve as the administrative arm.
 Most cities in the state, those over 5,000 in population, have home-rule governments.
 The vast majority of these have charters for council-manager forms of government, by which voters elect council members, who hire a professional city manager as an operating officer.